Periodical cicadas: Predator satiation survival strategy

-The nymphs emerge in very large numbers at nearly the same time, sometimes more than 1.5 million individuals per acre (>370/m2).
-Their mass emergence is, among other things, a survival trait called predator satiation.
-The details of this strategy are simple: for the first week after emergence the periodical cicadas are easy prey for reptiles, birds, squirrels, cats, dogs and other small and large mammals.
-In their present range the periodical cicadas have no effective predators, and all other animals feeding on them after emergence quickly fade into irrelevance with respect to their impact on total cicada populations.
+The nymphs emerge in very large numbers at nearly the same time, sometimes more than 1.5 million individuals per acre (370 individuals per m2).
+Their mass emergence is, among other things, an adaptation called predator satiation.
+Although periodical cicadas are easy prey for reptiles, birds, squirrels, cats, dogs and other small and large mammals, there are after synchronized emergence simply too many individuals for the predators to consume; many individuals thus remain behind to procreate.

-Early entomologists maintained that the cicadas' overall survival mechanism was simply to overwhelm predators by their sheer numbers, ensuring the survival of most of the individuals.
-Later, the fact that the developmental periods were both a prime number of years (13 and 17) was hypothesized to be a predator avoidance strategy, one adopted to eliminate the possibility of potential predators receiving periodic population boosts by synchronizing their own generations to divisors of the cicada emergence period.

-On this prime number hypothesis, a predator with a three-year reproductive cycle, which happened to coincide with a brood emergence in a given year, will have gone through either four cycles plus one year (12 + 1) or five cycles plus two years (15 + 2) by the next time that brood emerges.
-In this way prime-numbered broods exhibit a strategy to ensure that they nearly always emerge when some portion of the predators they will confront are sexually immature and therefore incapable of taking maximum advantage of the momentarily limitless food supply.
+It has been hypothesized that the prime-number development times (13 and 17 years) improve avoidance of predators with shorter reproductive cycles and for this reason have been selected for.
+A predator with, for example, a three-year reproductive cycle, which happened to benefit from a brood emergence in a given year, will have gone through either four cycles plus one year (12 + 1) or five cycles plus two years (15 + 2) by the next time that the same brood emerges.
+In this way cicada generations always emerge when some portion of the predators they will confront are sexually immature and therefore incapable of taking maximum advantage of the momentarily limitless food supply.